michaelgrosner/tribeca/MANUAL.md

 * `audio` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).

+* `delayUI` - Relax the display of UI data by `delayUI` seconds.
+To enjoy a realtime UI set a value of 0 (zero).
+If you decide to use a realtime UI, please validate that it doesn't slows down your usual `openOrders/minute` frequency.

 # How can I make up my own trading strategies?